lihini223/Algorithms/README.md

 ### Getting inputs from user

 - scanf() is a inbuilt function under <stdio.h> and is used to take inputs from user
+- %d is used to take and represent numbers in integer formart.

 # Functions in C Language